hansaskov/homeserver/README.md

 (homeserver@192.168.1.35) Password:
 ```

 You will need to use the password for the homeserver, which is the same as your login password for Home Assistant.
+For Hans it reminds him of onions and it is something you love minus something else

 The expected output will be something like this: